 In most circumstances, an employer can conduct searches of its workplace and computer system to investigate wrongdoing.
 Such searches are largely unprotected by personal privacy laws as workspaces, computer systems and company-issued electronic devices are generally considered to be company property.
 Many companies explicitly address this in written corporate policies and employment agreements.
 However, unwarranted or unreasonable invasions of privacy during a workplace search may be protected under state law – including state constitutional, statutory and common law.

 Employees who use their own personal electronic devices for work should be aware that work-related data stored on those devices belongs to the employer.
 Therefore, employees are advised to refrain from using their personal devices for work, and instead maintain separate work devices.
+These concerns arising from the use of personal devices for work have become more salient in the age of covid-19, when many employees are working from home.
+Therefore, it is all the more important now that employers maintain and update their privacy and bring-your-own-device policies and that these policies be documented, well-defined and require written acknowledgement by employees.
 If an employer seeks to obtain or review work-related data from an employee’s personal device, the employer must be careful to exclude any personal data.

 An employer seeking to investigate wrongdoing through electronic surveillance must be mindful of federal and state law.

 Title III of the federal Omnibus Crime Control and Safe Streets Act of 1968 criminalises the intentional interception of any wire, oral or electronic communication unless at least one of the parties to the communication has consented to such interception or the employer is monitoring or recording employee telephone calls ‘in the ordinary course of its business’.